AlexGCbn/CI_PP5_StarDesk/README.md

 - Visitors can adjust the quantity and add as many products as they want to their bag (max.
 99)
 - Users can review the product
 - User reviews visible on the bottom of the page
+- Admins have product controls to edit or delete the product, or to add a deal

 #### User stories covered:
 14